pavireni/Sonic-Trace/README.md

 ### Map Content Management

-Stories are created using Zeega's web-based applications for creating multimedia stories and organizing collections.
-To create stories, login at http://zeega.com and then "Create a New Zeega."
+Stories and the Zeega about the Burbuja's current location are created using Zeega's web-based applications for authoring multimedia stories and organizing collections.
+To create stories and the Zeega about the Burbuja's current location, login at http://zeega.com and then "Create a New Zeega."
 After composing the story, click "Publish."

 To curate which stories appear on the main map, access http://zeega.com/library.